 In addition to telling people what you collect, you should also tell them why you collect it.
 Whether you’re using information to recommend new products or tailor promotions to your target audience, be transparent to help put customers at ease.
-A statement such as “We may use your information to provide you with special offers” goes a long way.
+A statement such as “We may use your information to provide you with special offers” is effective and to the point.

 02. Methods of collection

 One of the principal reasons that websites collect data is to communicate with customers.
 If you’re collecting contact information, a communications clause is necessary.

 If, for any reason, users don’t want to have their information collected, they should have the choice to unsubscribe.
 The communication clause should therefore explain that visitors may opt out of having their information collected at any time.
 Tell them exactly how to do it by referring them to a link or providing an email address to reach out to.
 You can, however, mention that when they choose to opt out, it may affect their site experience.
 For example, products or deals relative to their location or demographic may not be disclosed.

 04. Redress and security information